eclipse-openj9/openj9-docs/docs/shrc_diag_util.md

 #### `Startup hint bytes`
 : The number of bytes of data stored to describe startup hints.

+#### `CRV Snippet bytes`
+: The number of bytes of data stored to describe Class Relationship Verifier Snippets.

 #### `Data bytes`
 : The number of bytes of non-class data stored by the VM.